YunoHost-Apps/minecraft_ynh/doc/DISCLAIMER.md

 ## Configuration

-:warning: ARM architectures are not supported
+:warning: ARM architecture is not supported.

 For server administration, use the Minecraft console or RCON (which is open on port 25575 with your password).